lacuna/bifurcan/doc/benchmarks.md

 These benchmarks are generated using [Criterium](https://github.com/hugoduncan/criterium), which provides a median value based on repeated trials.
 These measurements are isolated from the effects of JIT or GC.

 The numbers given here are scaled by the size of the collection, because otherwise the most noticeable feature of these benchmarks would be "larger collections take longer to create/iterate/etc".
-This means, however, that the numbers provided here are the mean duration of the median sample, and do not reflect the variation that might be seen in real-world usage.
+This means, however, that the numbers provided here are the mean duration of the median sample, and do not reflect any variation that might be seen in real-world usage.

 With that said, this is still as useful as pretty much any other data structure benchmark.
 The single largest factor in the performance of any in-memory data structure is whether it's in the cache, and the repeated operations of a benchmark guarantee a warm cache.
 This may reflect some real-world workloads, but not others.
 The performance for 1OOk+ element collections, which are too big to fit in cache, give some hint as to the effects of a cold cache, but also reflect the other costs of a larger collection.